awslabs/aws-deployment-framework/docs/admin-guide.md

    branch for the `aws-deployment-framework-bootstrap` (ADF Bootstrap) repository.
 5. The [CodePipeline execution of the AWS Bootstrap pipeline](https://console.aws.amazon.com/codesuite/codepipeline/pipelines/aws-deployment-framework-bootstrap-pipeline/view?region=us-east-1).
-6. Navigate to the [AWS Step Functions service](https://us-east-1.console.aws.amazon.com/states/home?region=us-east-1#/statemachines) in the management account in `us-east-1`.
+6. Navigate to the [AWS Step Functions service](https://us-east-1.console.aws.amazon.com/states/home?region=us-east-1#/statemachines) in the management account in `us-east-1` or `cn-north-1`.
 Check the state machines named `AccountManagementStateMachine...` and `AccountBootstrappingStateMachine...`.
 Look at recent executions only.
     - When you find one that has a failed execution, check the components that